kkauder/rootbreaker/README.md

 # rootbreaker
-Minimal-ish test to demonstrate dictionary issues in root 6.24
+Minimal-ish test to demonstrate dictionary issues.
+After some testing, it works in 6.20.04 and breaks in in 6.20.06 and thereafter.

 ## Preparation
 ```sh